80’s-inspired alt pop

 Adrienne O returned to the scene in 2016 with a music video in March produced by Snowman Films (303 Magazine, University of Colorado), an EP release party in April, a Coors Field Rooftop date to open a Rockies game, and multiple Hard Rock Cafe dates.

-Adrienne O and their music have been featured on 93.3 Locals Only, 107x Project Local, The Colorado Sound, Channel 8 TV’s Denver Loft Sessions, Literati Records podcasts, Callywood Radio, multiple KGNU Innervision Top 30 Countdowns, and the 2013 BolderBOULDER Bootlegs CD.
-The band has played at venues and festivals such as the South Park Music Festival, the Underground Music Showcase, the Taste of Colorado, the Bluebird Theatre, the Gothic Theatre, the Hi-Dive, the Walnut Room, the Larimer Lounge, Nissi’s, the Dickens Opera House, City Hall, the Soiled Dove Underground and the Moon Room.
+Adrienne O and their music have been featured on KTCL 93.3 Locals Only, 107x Project Local, KCOL 94.9FM, The Colorado Sound, Channel 8 TV’s Denver Loft Sessions, Literati Records podcasts, Callywood Radio, multiple KGNU Innervision Top 30 Countdowns, and the 2013 BolderBOULDER Bootlegs CD.
+A remix of a track from their first EP, “Someone Like Me” was placed in 2016 feature-length film A Remarkable Life.

 Highlights include shows at Coors Field, the Gothic Theatre, the Bluebird Theatre, the Fox Theatre, the Hard Rock Cafe, the Soiled Dove, City Hall Amphitheatre, Nissi’s, the Hi-Dive, and the Walnut Room; and festivals such as South Park and the UMS.